-Check with the network administrator if you are not sure what to enter.
+Check with the network administrator if you’re not sure what to enter.

 On your Mac, click the Wi-Fi status icon in the menu bar, click Other Networks, then click Other at the bottom of the Other Networks list.

-If the Wi-Fi status icon isn’t in the menu bar, see Show Wi-Fi status in the menu bar.
+If the Wi-Fi status icon isn’t in the menu bar, see Use the Wi-Fi status menu.

 Enter the network name.

 Click the Security pop-up menu, then choose the type of wireless security.

 Enter the mode, identity, user name, and password, as required.